IGME-202-2231/SHMUP_AsteroidsCloneFinal/README.md

 ## Simulation Design

 In this continuation of the SHMUP game, the player has been upgraded to a fully physics based movement system - but watch out, the enemies have recieved their own edge in this fight.
-As you fly through space you'll face increasingly difficult waves and a variety of combatants, each
+As you fly through space you'll face larger and more frequent waves of enemies, you'll have to adapt to each enemy-type's method of attack.
+Your only objective is survival and to outlast the enemy armada for as long as possible.

 ### Controls